How to Reconcile Two Sets of Data in Excel (9 Ways)

 Formula Breakdown:

 • IF(B5=E5,”TRUE”,”FALSE”) → checks whether a condition is met and returns one value if TRUE and another value if FALSE.
-Here, B5=E5 is the logical_test argument which checks if the value in the B5 cell is equal to the E5 cell.
-If they are equal then the function returns text TRUE (value_if_true argument) otherwise it returns FALSE (value_if_false argument).
+Here, B5=E5 is the logical_test argument, which checks if the value in the B5 cell equals the E5 cell.
+If they are equal, the function returns text TRUE (value_if_true argument); otherwise, it returns FALSE (value_if_false argument).

 • Output → TRUE